veronicasyseo/finalyearproject/README.md

 ## GUI.py:
+> Update 03/20/2017: Partial implementation of reprocessing for single lines (S/A code).

 > Update 03/12/2017: Implemented accuracy test (for the whole box) for boxes with only printed characters.
 Please use "MasterASN_3" to carry out such tests.
 Improved output to text files.

 > Update 03/11/2017: Exception handling